ForgottenGlory/Living-Skyrim-2/README.md

 Inez changes how encounter zones in the game are calculated, increasing the variety of levels of enemies you'll find.
 Combined with the aforementioned Genesis and Encounter Zones Unlocked, no dungeon will ever play out the same.
 Mia is a very simple immersion mod that modifies the text you see when you go to interact with an object.
 Eve is an economy mod that, when combined with the other economy mods, makes Skyrim's economy incredibly diverse.
 It will be almost impossible to find the same item for the same price at two vendors.

+### The Economy & Loot Mods
+Speaking of economy, you should be aware that Living Skyrim uses a number of mods that affect the purchasing, selling, and finding of items.
+[Trade & Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081), [Supply & Demand](https://www.nexusmods.com/skyrimspecialedition/mods/32365), [I'm a Customer Dammit](https://www.nexusmods.com/skyrimspecialedition/mods/2982), and [Scarcity](https://www.nexusmods.com/skyrimspecialedition/mods/8647) are all included.

+Trade & Barter makes the act of buying and selling items depend on a number of factors including Speech skill, location, the type of merchant, your status as Thane or other faction memberships, relationship with the merchant, Race, and so on.
+It also affects how much gold merchants have, how long they take to restock, and takes into account perks you have.
+Supply & Demand makes the price of items increase or decrease depending on how in-demand an item is or how much supply there is of an item.
+I'm a Customer Dammit is mainly a quality of life and immersion mod that allows you to rent a bed by interacting with the bed or purchase a meal at an inn by interacting with a plate or other food item.

+Scarcity makes the loot you find significantly rarer - it will be difficult to find enchanted items or high-level items in chests, on enemies, and with merchants.
+Don't be surprised to open a chest only to find it has a handful of coins inside.
+Enemies will, in almost all cases, only have the armor and weapons they're wearing plus perhaps a few coins and maybe one other item.
+You may also have to travel across various towns to find a merchant that has a particular item in stock.
+Genesis' loot module helps offset this slightly by adding potions and other items, but at the cost of having more enemies to fight.
+If a chest has extra enemies near it, it's likely you'll find better loot inside.
+[Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/12885) can also be utilized if you lack the required smithing/enchanting skill and are looking to purchase a specific item - but be prepared to pay a significant cost for it!

+In general, you can expect the economy of Living Skyrim to be a diverse and difficult-to-navigate machine.
+A simple Potion of Minor Healing might cost 100-250 gold, depending on many, many factors.
+A high-level piece of heavy armor might cost 20,000 or more gold.
+It is extremely unlikely you will ever run into the problem of having too much gold and not enough to spend it on.

 ### Vitality Mode
 [Vitality Mode](https://www.nexusmods.com/skyrimspecialedition/mods/16308) is the needs mod of choice for Living Skyrim.
 It covers all of the basics: hunger, thirst, and fatigue and also covers Werewolf and Vampire needs.
-It doesn't change how many of the food and drink items work in the game, and also allows you to buy or make water.
+It doesn't change how the food and drink items work in the game, and also allows you to buy or make water.
 This mod features an MCM that allows you to completely customize your needs experience or turn it off entirely if you wish.

+### The Perks & Leveling Mods
+[Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137) is the perk overhaul of choice for Living Skyrim.
+It completely overhauls the perk trees allowing for an incredibly diverse amount of character customization and specialization.
+[Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) is included to control the rate at which your skills and levels progress.
+By default, only clearing dungeons and completing quests will provide XP.
+The optional skills XP and kills XP modules can be turned on, but Living Skyrim isn't set up to use these by default so you may come across some oddities (enemies that don't grant XP when killed, for example).
+[Skyrim Skill Uncapper](https://www.nexusmods.com/skyrimspecialedition/mods/8889) is also included allowing you to continue leveling skills well beyond the vanilla maximum of 100.

+One mod that is particularly important to take note of is [Natural Character Growth and Decay (NCGD)](https://www.nexusmods.com/skyrimspecialedition/mods/26292).
+With this mod installed, by default, the level-up bonus where you select Magicka, Health, or Stamina *does not function*.
+The window for this choice still appears due to a game limitation, but it will do *nothing*.
+Instead, as you use your various abilities, they will naturally increase over time based on how much you use them.
+If you're a spellcaster, using a lot of magicka will make your maximum Magicka increase.
+This applies to Health, Stamina, and Carry Weight maximums as well.
+This mod does have an MCM that allows you to turn the level-up bonuses back on if you feel like cheating or if you want to adjust the rate at which your maximums increase (a lower number is a faster increase).
+The MCM configuration that is recommended for this mod makes it so you gain slightly more than vanilla per level towards your maximums.

 ### The HUD Mods
 Living Skyrim includes a completely different UI and HUD experience than what you're used to, probably even if you've played modded Skyrim before.
 [SkyHUD](https://www.nexusmods.com/skyrimspecialedition/mods/463) is 100% customizable and has a number of presets available you can choose from to relocate the health/stamina/magicka bars and also relocate any HUD element, such as the stealth indicator.
 [EZ2C Dialogue Menu](https://www.nexusmods.com/skyrimspecialedition/mods/2246) changes the dialogue menu to be easier to read and use and is also 100% configurable.
 See the mod description pages for EZ2C and SkyHUD to see how to configure these to your liking.
 [Immersive HUD](https://www.nexusmods.com/skyrimspecialedition/mods/12440) keeps pesky HUD elements out of the way when you don't need to see them.
 Lastly, [Favorite Things](https://www.nexusmods.com/skyrimspecialedition/mods/27177) greatly expands the SkyUI Favorites menu to make it larger, easier to use, and more customizable.